Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in Computational and Applied Mathematics and would like to explore applications involved in Condensed Matter Physics, Quantum Computing + Information, Mechanics, and Medical Science.
-Currently as a fourth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
-I am in general interested in numerical analysis and applied math related to quantum material science and technology.
-To be specfic, I am interested in
+I am interested in Computational and Applied Mathematics and would like to study mathematical theory and develop numerical method based on applications involved in Condensed Matter Physics, Quantum Computing + Information, Mechanics, and Medical Science.
+Currently as a fifth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
+I am in general interested in numerical analysis, applied analysis, probability theory related to quantum material science and technology as well as some interest in modern geometry and number theory.

-__Applied Math__: Applied Analysis, Applied Probability and Numerical Analysis

-__Quantum Science and Technology__ : Quantum Material Science, Quantum Computing

-__Computing+Machine Learning__: Data driven method for electronic structure, Ab initio calculation, Multi-grid and Multi-scale Method
+I am recenlty working on(preprint has been or will be out soon):

+1. Block Encoding for many body system

+2. Learning theory for Local density of state in moire scale

+3. Quantum Dynamics for Twisted Bilayer graphene and Aperiodic system in general

+Besides the mathematical research, I started to be involved in high performance computing and density functional theory.

+4. Siesta Development and Density Functional Theory